 My clinical focus is the treatment of cancer survivors coping with late/long-term effects including physical, emotional, and interpersonal difficulties.
 I have expertise providing counseling that address women's health issues, including sexual and reproductive health, and lead the Women's Sexual Health & Cancer clinic within the Center for Integrative Medicine.
+I also specialize in young adult cancer survivorship, addressing the unique issues that arise when cancer occurs during this age range, and am a Program Advisor to the Stanford Adolescent and Young Adult Cancer (SAYAC) program.
 My research focuses on improving cancer survivorship through better understanding of late/long-term effects, unmet needs, and preferences for support, and through the development of patient-centered behavioral interventions.

 Clinical Assistant Professor, Psychiatry and Behavioral Sciences - Medical Psychiatry